jjvanzon/JJs-Reference-Architecture/patterns/other.md

 ﻿---
 title: "⚙️ Other Patterns"
 description: "There are quite a few other design patterns, not specific to any particular software layer.
-Patterns like Factories and Wrapper classes for instance."
+These are patterns like Factories and Wrapper classes."
 ---

 `[ Draft ]`